Trinidad And Tobago 2022

 Refugees’ and migrants’ rights

-Trinidad and Tobago remained one of the few countries in the Americas to have no national legislation on asylum.
-In practice, this meant that people who applied for protection or were granted refugee status by UNHCR, which processes asylum claims in the country, continued to have limited access to many of the rights granted under the UN Refugee Convention and its Protocol, to which Trinidad and Tobago is party.
+Trinidad and Tobago remained one of the few countries in the Americas to have no national legislation on asylum, despite being party to the UN Refugee Convention and its Protocol.

 Violence against women and girls